valentincanonical/diy-microcloud/step-04-microk8s-cluster.md

 ### Register our LXD micro cloud for Model-Driven Operations

 Now that we have a LXD micro cloud, we want to be able to operate it from Juju with Charmed Operators.
-For that, we will need to register it.
+For that, we need to register it.

 #### Prepare the credentials to connect to our LXD micro cloud